-The total number of vulnerabilities for this period is 24, classified as follows: 3 high-risk vulnerabilities; 13 for medium risk and 8 for low risk; No critical vulnerability was found.
-However, it is necessary to follow the recommendations to reduce the number of current vulnerabilities.
-For this period, the number of vulnerabilities is the same amount compared to the previous month.
-You can find a description of these vulnerabilities in the technical report in the section of vulnerabilities by gravity.
+The total number of vulnerabilities for this period is 40 which represents can increase from October, which was 32; these are classified as follows:

+- 1 critical-risk vulnerability.

+- 3 high-risk vulnerabilities.

+- 25 for medium risk.

+- 11 for low risk.

+The number of vulnerabilities is higher to that of the previous month, with an increase in medium and low severity ones mostly.
+The number of vulnerable hosts increased to 19 in this sense.

+The details of your vulnerabilities are detailed in our monthly technical report

-The vulnerabilities present in this month can be categorized as: 16 in General; 1 on web servers; 3 in Misc.; 3 in service detection and 1 in Windows.
+The vulnerabilities present in this month can be categorized as:

+- 30 in General

+- 2 on web servers

+- 3 in Miscellaneous

+- 3 in service detection

+- 2 in Windows

+The most vulnerable hosts for this month are:

-The hosts that have the most vulnerabilities are the following: 170.75.33.136, 170.75.33.139, 170.75.49.35.
-The vulnerabilities in the hosts are mostly SSL vulnerabilities (SSL Medium Strength Cipher Suites Supported, SSL Version 2 and 3 Protocol Detection (this is the high severity one), SSL Certificate Cannot Be Trusted, SSLv3 Padding Oracle On Downgraded Legacy Encryption Vulnerability (POODLE)), the proper configuration of The certificates will mitigate all these vulnerabilities.
+The vulnerabilities in the hosts are mostly:

+- SSL vulnerabilities (SSL Medium Strength Cipher Suites Supported, SSL Version 2 and 3 Protocol Detection (this is the high severity one) - SSL Certificate Cannot Be Trusted - SSLv3 Padding Oracle On Downgraded Legacy Encryption Vulnerability (POODLE))

+The proper configuration of the certificates will mitigate all these vulnerabilities.
 These represent a medium risk, a malicious attacker could exploit the vulnerabilities to act as an intermediary, usurping the legitimate origin connection and intercepting the client's information.